GeekInTheNorth/GeekInTheNorth.github.io/_posts/2023-07-31-extending-geta-optimizely-sitemaps.md

 </urlset>
 ```

 In this format, the context of an image is directly related to the page, but other than defining that the image exists, no additional context is provided.
-This format did however have the benefit of being able to follow the content tree.
+This format did have the benefit of being able to follow the content tree which simplified the extending of the Geta Optimizely Sitemap solution.

 ## The Solution

-The core generation functionality for XML sitemaps within Geta Optimizely Sitemaps comes down to one primary abstract class called SitemapXmlGenerator and all the XML Sitemap formats all inherit and extend this class by overriding specific methods.
-The core logic has been split out into lots of different methods, each with a single responsibility that has been marked as virtual to allow for them to be individually overridden.
+The core generation functionality for XML sitemaps within Geta Optimizely Sitemaps comes down to one primary abstract class called [SitemapXmlGenerator](https://github.com/Geta/geta-optimizely-sitemaps/blob/master/src/Geta.Optimizely.Sitemaps/XML/SitemapXmlGenerator.cs) and all the XML Sitemap formats all inherit and extend this class by overriding specific methods.
+The core logic has been split out into lots of different methods, each with a single responsibility that has been marked as virtual to allow for them to be overridden.

-The first step was to implement a new class that inherits the SitemapXmlGenerator and to then override the dependency injection by replacing Geta's own implementation of their standard sitemap generator with our new custom class:
+The first step was to make our own implementation of [IStandardSitemapXmlGenerator](https://github.com/Geta/geta-optimizely-sitemaps/blob/master/src/Geta.Optimizely.Sitemaps/XML/IStandardSitemapXmlGenerator.cs) that inherits the [SitemapXmlGenerator](https://github.com/Geta/geta-optimizely-sitemaps/blob/master/src/Geta.Optimizely.Sitemaps/XML/SitemapXmlGenerator.cs) and to then override the dependency injection to replace Geta's implementation with our own:

 ```
 public class StandardAndImageSitemapXmlGenerator : SitemapXmlGenerator, IStandardSitemapXmlGenerator